aspnet/Blazor.Docs/docs/components/index.md

 ## Child content

-Components can set the content of an element in another component by assigning to a property that represents a [RenderFragment](/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) type.
+Components can set the content of an element in another component.
+The assigning component provides the content in the tags that specify the receiving component.
+For example, a `ParentComponent` can provide content that is to be rendered by a `ChildComponent` by placing the content inside **\<ChildComponent>** tags.

-In the following example, the `ChildContent` element of the `ParentComponent` sets the value of the `ChildComponent`'s `ChildContent` property. `ChildContent` is a `RenderFragment` type and supplies the content to the Bootstrap panel.

 *ParentComponent.cshtml*:

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/ParentComponent.cshtml?start=1&end=7&highlight=6)]

+The receiving component has a `ChildContent` property that represents a [RenderFragment](/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) type.
+The value of `ChildContent` is positioned in the markup where the content should be rendered.

 *ChildComponent.cshtml*:

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/ChildComponent.cshtml?highlight=3,8)]

+> [!NOTE]
+> The property receiving the `RenderFragment` content must be named `ChildContent` by convention.

 ## Data binding